-A hazard rating system is essential to ensure that appropriate and reasonably consistent criteria are used to evaluate the relative hazard of a tree.
-But hazard rating systems are like belly buttons – everybody has one.
+An evaluation system is essential to ensure that appropriate and reasonably consistent criteria are used to evaluate the relative risk of a tree.
+But evaluation systems are like belly buttons – everybody has one, and they’re all different.
 At first it may seem surprising that a single officially sanctioned, scientifically tested rating system is not used everywhere.
 Here’s the problem:

 - Tree species and their diseases and defects differ regionally.
 A certain disease may be unimportant in failure in some areas but could represent severe hazard in another.
 Thus it may be reasonable to rate the disease differently.